dojo/docs/dojox/form/manager/_ClassMixin.rst

 Tips
 ====

-Note that the dictionary form of methods always ignores values.
+Note that the dictionary form of addClass_ and removeClass_ methods always ignores values.
 While there is a way to collect the presence of a class, there is no direct way to reflect it back.
 If you want to do that you can use `inspect() <dojox/form/manager/_Mixin#inspect>`_ method of `_Mixin <dojox/form/manager/_Mixin>`_:

 .. code-block :: javascript